skriewall/skriewall.github.io/_posts/2026-02-03-customer-segmentation.md

 ---
 layout: post
-title: "You Are What You Eat" Customer Segmentation
+title: The "You Are What You Eat" Customer Segmentation
 image: "../img/posts/clustering-title-img.png"
 tags: [Customer Segmentation, Machine Learning, Clustering, Python]
 ---